gramener/gramex-guide/openapihandler/README.md

     return sum(x) > sum(y)
 ```

-The docstring `Describe the function` is used to describe the function.
+The function docstring (e.g. `Describe the function` above) will describe the API endpoint.

 You can add function annotations that will define types in the OpenAPI.
 For example, the argument `x` can be defined as: